kabk/go-theses-2022-julia-waraksa/content/06-visual-essay.md

 <div class="img-container">
 <img class="align-self" src="content/images/06-tiananmen-massacre-pillar-of-shame.jpg">
           <div class="img-caption">
-          <u>December 2021</u> The nearest monument for Tiananmen was the Pillar of Shame gifted by Danish artist Jens Galschiøt.
+          <b>December 2021</b> The nearest monument for Tiananmen was the Pillar of Shame gifted by Danish artist Jens Galschiøt.
 Between 1997 to 2021 it stood on permanent loan at the campus and provided an important site for public gathering for the 4th of June commemoration of Tiananmen.
 The inscription on the pillar read “The Old Cannot Kill The Young Forever.”
 The statue was removed in 2021 upon the grounds of a legal battle, causing significant uproar, criticism and shock by both the student and international communities.
 The removal of the statue signifies yet another defeat in the pro-democracy movements that have taken place in the city since 2014.

 </div>